-A mandatory minimum provision for specifically costing PPI activities into grant applications is included in the majority of Irish Cancer Society funding calls, and will be outlined in the specific call documentation.
-At the very minimum it is expected that that all costs to patient members associated with involvement are covered by the research grant e.g. bus/train fares, mileage, parking charges, and subsistence.
+A mandatory minimum provision of €1,500 for specifically costing PPI activities into grant applications is required in Irish Cancer Society Scholarships 2024.
+At the very minimum it is expected that that all costs to PPI Contributors associated with involvement are covered by the research grant, e.g., bus/train fares, mileage, parking charges, and subsistence.
 These costs should be outlined as part of the PPI section of your grant application.

 Universities will have their own specific rules and policies regarding budgeting and expenditure in relation to PPI costs.
-We therefore strongly encourage all researchers to consult with their host university and local PPI resource (e.g. PPI Ignite) when completing the PPI section of their application budget.
+We therefore strongly encourage all researchers to consult with their host university and local PPI resource (e.g., PPI Ignite) when completing the PPI section of their application budget.